-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon T6 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.